-In the limit $d \to 0$ these expressions reproduce the m.e. corresponding to vibrational case (3.15), were some transitions are forbidden [20, 27].
-Taking the next leading order of the transition m.e., the mentioned selection rules are washed out.
+In the limit $d \to 0$, these expressions reproduce the m.e. corresponding to vibrational case (3.15), where some transitions are forbidden [20,27].
+Taking the next leading order of the transition m.e. (see Appendix C), the mentioned selection rules are washed out.